staniska/sinumerik-highlight/README.md

 You can select Lathe or mill type in Machine manager.
 The selected type affects the DIAMON settings (for lather) and the main plane (G17 for mill and G18 for lathe).
 Subroutine folder path can be installed for every machine

 Paths to corresponding snippets can be defined for each machine.
-See the snippet syntax on the wiki page.
-Navigation through the snippets menu items is carried out using the arrows keys
+See the snippet syntax on https://github.com/staniska/cnc-subroutines/tree/master/snippets/DMG_CTX510.
+Navigation through the snippets menu items is carried out using the arrows keys.

 Single line debug allows you to see an approximate tool path.
 Parsing errors can be seen by clicking on the button "Details".
-Clicking on the graphic window allows you to control the view using the arrows as well as + (=) and - buttons
+Clicking on the graphic window allows you to control the view using the arrows as well as + (=) and - buttons.
+Scroll and drag works too

+Blank & part contours can be programmed with G-code path & drawed on SingleLineDebug canvas Default names: BLANK.MPF & CONTOUR.MPF

+The ContourEdit panel can help create roughing cycles , but it is still being tested.
+The contour must be closed.
+The calculated intersection points will turn red.
+Starting elements are highlighted in green, ending elements are highlighted in blue.
+The result code is inserted into the program when the cursor position changes.

 Linear interpolation supported including Ang modifier.
 Circular interpolation programming is possible through: